 No matter what kind of symptoms you have, we can offer comprehensive and specialist diagnostic tests, advice and treatment (if necessary) for every type of knee condition including a dislocation of the knee cap, ligament or cartilage injury and different types of arthritis.

 Our consultant knee surgeons are experts in their field and are supported in their diagnosis by our onsite Diagnostic Centre for MRI scanning, ultrasound or conventional x-rays and other innovative technologies such 3D gait analysis.
-To ensure an accurate diagnosis (and when clinically indicated) we can also use a minor diagnostic procedure called an arthroscopy in which a tiny telescopic camera is inserted into the knee joint to obtain a clear picture of the problem.
+To ensure an accurate diagnosis and when clinically indicated we can also use a minor diagnostic procedure called an arthroscopy .
+This is where a tiny telescopic camera is inserted into the knee joint to obtain a clear picture of the problem.